Welcome Health Care Practitioners

 Q. Why PMA License?

 A. The PMA requires practitioners that wish to provide services to the PMA membership to hold PMA license, for the same reason that governments require practitioners to hold a license to offer services.
-State boards are charged with protecting the general public through establishing standards for the practice of conventional based health care services and accordingly, issuing license and regulating providers.
+State boards are charged with protecting the general public through establishing standards for the practice of conventional health care and accordingly, issuing license and regulating providers.
 Regulation of the Almighty's health care concepts is outside the jurisdiction of these secular regulatory boards, but no different than conventional health care in the respect that it is prudent that standards be established for the licensure and regulation of practitioners.
-This is a primary mission of the PMA and the reason for the PMA license program.
-We are the undisputed world leader in regulating ecclesiastical based natural health care concepts, protecting our members and assures that the PMA can hold the provider accountable to license rules.
+While no agency can guarantee the suitability of any provider for any individual, requiring providers that offer services to the PMA membership to pass the PMA license process, provides protection for our members and assures that the PMA can hold the provider accountable to license rules.

 Q. Is PMA license "recognized"?